Hervé Riel

-Hervé Riel was a French fisherman of the 17th century, from Le Croisic in Brittany.
+Hervé Riel (Herve Riel) was a French fisherman of the 17th century, from Le Croisic in Brittany.
 His claim to fame is that while serving with the French Navy he was instrumental in saving the French fleet following the battle of Barfleur in 1692.
 He is the subject of a heroic poem by Robert Browning, but little else is known of him or his life.

 The incident

-Following the battle of Barfleur, on 29 May(NS) 1692, the French fleet under Tourville was retreating westward in order to regain a safe harbour, pursued by the Dutch and English fleets under Russell.
+Following the battle of Barfleur, on 29 May (NS) 1692, the French fleet under Tourville was retreating westward in order to regain a safe harbour, pursued by the Dutch and English fleets under Russell.

-On 31 May the fleet was scattered over a wide area around the tip of the Cotentin peninsula.
+On 31 May the fleet was scattered over a wide area around the tip of the Cotentin Peninsula.
 Twenty-one ships, under Pannetier, were anchored west of Cap de la Hague, while the remainder, under Tourville, were to the east.

 Pannetier's squadron was between the cape and Alderney, at the head of the notorious Alderney Race (Fr.
 Raz Blanchard) and was shadowed by the Dutch White squadron, under Almonde, and the English Blue, under Ashby.
 Tourville was opposed by the Red, under Russell.

 As the tide started to flood and the wind rose, Tourville's squadron was swept east, pursued by Russell.

 Pannetier, wishing to escape, thought to sail through the Race, but his navigators demurred, fearing the passage of this turbulent channel, with its dangerous lee shore and rocky bottom offering little purchase if they needed to anchor.

-At this point Hervé Riel, who as a local fisherman was familiar with the passage, offered to guide the fleet through.
+At this point Riel, who as a local fisherman was familiar with the passage, offered to guide the fleet through.

 Pannetier agreed, and with Riel's guidance piloted the flagship (Grand, 80 guns) through the Race, followed by the rest of the squadron.

 Neither Almonde nor Ashby were willing to follow; Almonde took his squadron westward around Alderney, but by the change of the tide Pannetier had too great a lead, and the chase was abandoned.